MonaSolutions/MonaServer/doc/installation.rst

 [servers]
 ===================================

-- **port** : port to receive incoming server connection (in a multiple servers configuration, see `Scalability and load-balancing <./scalability.html>`_ for more details).
+- **port** : port to receive incoming server connection (in a multiple servers configuration, see :doc:`scalability` for more details).
 If you don't configure this port, MonaServer cannot establish a connection with it.

 .. warning::  The exchange between servers is done in a unencrypted TCP way, so to avoid an attack by this incoming end point the *servers.port* should be protected by a firewall to allow just a connection by an other server and nothing else.

 - **targets** : list of MonaServer addresses (separated by semicolons) to connect on start-up.
-When the server will start, it will try to etablish a connection to these addresses every 10 seconds (see `Scalability and load-balancing <./scalability.html>`_ for more details).
+When the server will start, it will try to etablish a connection to these addresses every 10 seconds (see :doc:`scalability` for more details).
 Each token can include arguments through as a query url form:

 .. code-block:: ini